 Post stitches use the stitches you already know to add surface texture to your work.
 When you make a post stitch, you insert your hook behind or in front of the stitch from the previous round.
 Mastering the post stitch mean you can create things like ribbing, cables and decorative overlay work.

-Unlike post stitches, which are worked in front or behind of previous rounds, spiked stitches are made over previous rounds, giving your knit a graphic, modern look.
+Unlike post stitches, which are worked in front or behind of previous rounds, spiked stitches are made over previous rounds , giving your knit a graphic, modern look.
 This is a great one for beginners because a spike stitch is, at heart, a long single crochet.
-Learn how to add this graphic, colorful stitch with this spiked stitch tutorial .

 The shell stitch is easy to master — you only need to make chains, single crochets and double crochets.
 It's fabulous for adding lots of colors to a project, as you can see from the swatch above.

-By cleverly combining increases and decrease, you can create a chevron design.
+By cleverly combining increases and decrease, you can create all sorts of chevron patterns .
 You'll also hear it called the zigzag or ripple stitch.

 These are the squishy, fluffy stitches that are just begging to be touched!
 Not gonna lie: this stitch is a bit advanced.
 The stitches come together by making several incomplete stitches into one space, which creates more threads than in a normal stitch.
 Take it slowly, breathe deeply, and you'll be fine!